SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 ## Version
 Please use the release version.
-The repository is my current progress.
+The repository version is my current progress.
 It may not compile because it's under development.

 ## Dependencies